-Today new medical treatments and drugs have to undergo several stages of testing before they reach the final stage of being tested on people.
+Today new medical devices and drugs have to undergo several stages of testing before they reach the final stage of being tested on people.
+Drug testing and regulation was tightened in the mid-1960s following the impact of thalidomide worldwide.
 Usually a therapy is tested on animals before clinical trials are permitted.

 Participants in clinical trials are carefully selected in order to limit the number of variable factors that might affect the results.
 For example, only patients at the same stage of a particular condition may be selected in order to see if a new therapy is effective in treating the condition at that stage.